Sky-Watcher Esprit 100 Review

 This “Super APO” refractor is a 100mm diameter telescope constructed with air-spaced ED APO triplet optics.
 The three-element objective lens design uses high-end BK-7 and FPL-53 glass which results in astrophotography images that are free of false color.

 The optical tube is roughly 15 pounds, very stocky and solid despite its compact size.
-It’s lightweight enough to use with entry-level equatorial mounts such as the Orion Sirus EQ-G or Celestron AVX.
+It’s lightweight enough to use with entry-level equatorial telescope mounts such as the Orion Sirus EQ-G or Celestron AVX (I’ve mounted the Sky-Watcher Esprit 100 to the EQ6-R Pro).

 The length of the optical tube assembly is just under 25 inches with the dew shield fully retracted.
-Here is a look at the Esprit 100 with a number of imaging accessories attached.
+Here is a look at the Esprit 100 with a number of imaging accessories attached in my backyard.

 The Sky-Watcher Esprit 100 currently tracks the movement of the night sky on a “matching” Sky-Watcher EQ6-R Pro mount.
 This is an attractive mount/telescope combination for deep sky astrophotographers, although the EQ-6 R can handle much larger optical tubes such as the Esprit 150.